 Nonetheless, that doesn’t mean you have to give it up altogether.
 If you truly love shopping, there are ways to continue to enjoy the habit without overdoing it.
 Before going on your next shopping spree or even into your next store, consider these seven ways to spend a little less.

 Too often than not, you find yourself going into a store for one item only to come out with ten.
 In many cases, you may look back on the experience and aren’t quite sure how it happened.
 To begin a journey towards saving, one quick fix is to always go into a store with a list, and that isn’t just the case for the grocery store.

-If you’re truly going shopping for a few particular items, write them down and make a point to stick to that list.
+If you’re truly going shopping for a few particular items, write them down and make a point to stick to that list, also make sure to use coupon codes to save some money.
 You’ll still purchase what you need without grabbing extras from end-caps or checkout displays and save yourself money overall.